ebowwa/Solar-Com-Ops/README.md

 This will read the data from the `data.xlsx` Excel file and calculate the commission, contract amount, and other values for each row in the file using the `calculate_commission` function defined in the `first_file.py` file.
 The calculated values will be printed to the console.

-## Special Appreciation

-This code was helped build by ChatGPT.
-Thank you developers.